 The Symposium reaches the historic mark of 30 events!
-Over the past three decades, more than 4,000 students have had the opportunity to share their research in front of their peers, professors University administration, community, and family.
-We have grown from 17 presenters in the first Symposium to over 300 in 2009!
+Over the past three decades, more than 4,000 students have had the opportunity to share their research in front of their peers, professors, University administration, community, and family.
+We have grown from 17 presenters in the first Symposium to over 300!

 The nominations process was changed to allow only online submissions, thereby streamlining the approval process and making both web and print publication easier.

-The annual event moved to the new EMU Student Center.
-Genesis, a bronze sculpture by artist and Symposium XXVII keynote speaker Brent Collins, was dedicated and placed on permanent display at the center.
+The event moved to the new EMU Student Center.
+Genesis, a bronze sculpture by artist and 26th annual Symposium keynote speaker Brent Collins, was dedicated and placed on permanent display at the center.

 The Symposium proudly celebrated its 25th event.
 In honor of the event's longevity, a new scholarship series was announced and the event also provided the opportunity for 25 select Symposium and University alumni to return to campus for the festivities.

-The Barry A. Fish Scholarship and the Ronald W Collins Memorial Endowed Scholarship for Undergraduate Symposium Participants endowed to provide financial awards for continued undergraduate studies.
+The Barry A. Fish Scholarship and the Ronald W Collins Memorial Endowed Scholarship were offered to Undergraduate Symposium Participants.

-Office of Financial Aid and the Graduate School began providing up to 20 University Fellowship Awards for Symposium Participants to graduating participants to encourage them to continue their graduate studies at EMU.
-Dedicated website launched.
+The Office of Financial Aid and the Graduate School began providing up to 20 University Fellowship Awards for Symposium Participants and to graduating participants to encourage them to continue their graduate studies at EMU.
+The Symposium’s dedicated website launched.

-Participation expanded with students from the College of Education and the College of Technology included.
+Participation expanded with students from the College of Education and the College of Technology.